hashicorp/terraform-provider-aws/docs/add-a-new-datasource.md

 Determine which version of the AWS SDK for Go the resource will be built upon.
 For more information and instructions on how to determine this choice, please read [AWS SDK for Go Versions](aws-go-sdk-versions.md)

-*If you are using AWS SDK for Go V2* Please use the [skaff](https://github.com/hashicorp/terraform-provider-aws/blob/main/skaff/README.md) tool to scaffold templates for any new data source.
-Doing so will ensure that any boilerplate code, structural best practices and repetitive naming is done for you and always represents our most current standards.

 ## Steps to Add a Data Source

 ### Fork the Provider and Create a Feature Branch

 For a new data source use a branch named `f-{datasource name}` for example: `f-ec2-vpc`.
 See [Raising a Pull Request](raising-a-pull-request.md) for more details.

-### Name the Data Source
+### Create and Name the Data Source

-Either by creating the file manually, or using `skaff` to generate a template.

-All data sources should be named with the following pattern: `aws_<service>_<name>`

-Where `<service>` is the AWS short service name that matches the key in the `serviceData` map in the `conns` package (created via the [Adding a new Service](add-a-new-service.md))

-Where `<name>` represents the conceptual infrastructure represented by the create, read, update, and delete methods of the service API.
-It should be a singular noun.
-For example, in an API that has methods such as `CreateThing`, `DeleteThing`, `DescribeThing`, and `ModifyThing` the name of the resource would end in `_thing`.
+See the [Naming Guide](/naming/#resources-and-data-sources) for details on how to name the new resource and the resource file.
+Not following the naming standards will cause extra delay as maintainers request that you make changes.

+Use the [skaff](skaff.md) provider scaffolding tool to generate new resource and test templates using your chosen name ensuring you provide the `v1` flag if you are targeting version 1 of the `aws-go-sdk`.
+Doing so will ensure that any boilerplate code, structural best practices and repetitive naming is done for you and always represents our most current standards.

 ### Fill out the Data Source Schema